-- Relieve symptoms of acid reflux, or gastroesophageal reflux disease (GERD), a condition where food or liquid travels backwards from the stomach to the esophagus (the tube from the mouth to the stomach)
+- Relieve symptoms of acid reflux, or gastroesophageal reflux disease (GERD).
+This is a condition in which food or liquid moves up from the stomach to the esophagus (the tube from the mouth to the stomach).

 Types of PPIs

-There are many different names and brands of PPIs.
-Most work as well as another.
-Side effects may be different for different ones.
+There are many names and brands of PPIs.
+Most work equally as well.
+Side effects may vary from drug to drug.

 - Rabeprazole (AcipHex)